Malaysia entry requirements for Lithuania passport holders

 Lithuanian passport holders can enter Malaysia without a visa for up to 90 days.
 This covers tourism, business meetings, or transit.
 As of 2026, no pre-arrival registration is needed.

 Your passport needs at least two blank pages for entry stamps.
-Malaysia strictly enforces the 6-month validity rule — if your passport expires sooner, you will be denied boarding.
+Airlines at Vilnius Airport will check the 6-month validity rule before letting you board — no exceptions.

 Required